ProfilePic

 Interest rate

-A portfolio loan presents a higher risk for a lender as they’re not able to sell the loan to other lenders.
-To offset the higher risk, loan rates are often slightly higher than government-backed loans.
-Additionally, the minimum down payment amount required for a portfolio loan could be 10% to 30% higher.
+A portfolio loan presents a higher risk for lenders as they cannot sell it to other lenders.
+Loan rates are often slightly higher than government-backed loans to offset the higher risk.
+The minimum down payment amount required for a portfolio loan could also be 10% to 30% higher.

 Closing costs

 Closing costs on a portfolio loan may include additional fees or higher charges.
 They are generally 3% to 4% higher than traditional mortgage closing costs.
-Before considering a portfolio loan, it’s important to be aware these additional costs.
+Knowing these extra costs is essential before considering a portfolio loan.

-Just like with other mortgage loans, you should do your research to make sure that a portfolio loan is your best option for financing a new home.
-Since lenders can set their rates and criteria with a portfolio loan, be sure to vet several lenders to ensure you get the best possible terms.
+Like with other mortgage loans, you should research to ensure that a portfolio loan is your best option for financing a new home.
+Since lenders can set their rates and criteria with a portfolio loan, vet several lenders to ensure you get the best possible terms.

-If you would like to see if a portfolio loan is right for your situation, give the experts at NASB a call at 855-465-0753.
+If you would like to determine whether a portfolio loan is right for your situation, call the experts at NASB at 888-661-1982.